lit/lit.dev/packages/lit-dev-content/site/docs/v3/releases/upgrade.md

 The Lit 3 decorators are mostly backwards compatible with the Lit 2 TypeScript decorators - **most likely no changes are needed**.

-To make the Lit 2.x decorators consistent between both decorator modes there have been some minor breaking changes to Lit decorator behavior in Lit 3.0:
+Some minor breaking changes were necessary to make the Lit decorators behave consistently between both experimental and standard decorator modes: changes to Lit decorator behavior in Lit 3.0:

 - `requestUpdate()` is called automatically for `@property()` and `@state()` decorated accessors where previously that was the setters responsibility.